miketeu/funding/README.md

 ### Useful resources

 - [Kevin Powell Media](https://www.kevinpowell.co/) - Many good tips on using CSS and getting the best out of it.
 Explained simply and comprehensively.
+The frontice piece of this site inspired by a Kevin Powell tutorial.

 ## Author